 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where brontesite typically forms.
+Look in hydrothermal veins country, the host setting where brontesite typically forms.
 If you start seeing quartz, hematite, gold in float, you are in the right ground.
 Field specimens usually show a granular aggregates habit, so train your eye for that shape before scanning the outcrop.